Asbestos Testing Services Portland, OR

 Asbestos, when left undisturbed, is generally harmless.
 Danger arises, however, when asbestos is disturbed and becomes friable (can be powdered by hand) and can be inhaled into the lungs, potentially causing serious health problems.

-5. What, specifically do the DEQ, L&I, and Metro require when it comes to asbestos testing?
+5. What specifically do DEQ, SWCAA, Metro transfer stations, commercial waste haulers and regional landfills require when it comes to asbestos testing?

-Generally speaking, both the Oregon Department of Environmental Quality and Washington State Department of Labor and Industries require a sample of each type of material suspected to contain asbestos to be collected and analyzed before any demolition or renovation activity.
+Generally speaking, both the Oregon Department of Environmental Quality (DEQ) and Southwest Washington Clean Air Agency (SWCAA) require samples of each type of material suspected to contain asbestos be collected by an accredited Asbestos Building Inspector and analyzed by an accredited lab prior to the start of any renovation or demolition activity.
+The inspector compiles all the data into a Report of Asbestos Survey that must be on site during the renovation or demolition activity.

 6. How long does an asbestos test take?

-On most properties, we can perform our inspection and take samples in less than two hours.
-If timing is critical and we can deliver your sample to our contracted lab by 1 PM, we can usually get the results that very same day!
+On most facilities, we can perform our inspection and take samples in less than two hours.
+If timing is critical, we can usually get the results that very same day!